networkop/networkop.github.io/source/_posts/2016-01-17-rest-unl-advanced.markdown

         return result
 ```

-The biggest problem is when started, Nodes take some time to boot before we can access the CLI prompt.
+The biggest problem is that Nodes, when started, take some time to boot before we can access the CLI prompt.
 To overcome that I had to implement a dirty hack in a form of `send_and_wait()` helper function that simulates pressing the `Enter` button every 0.1 second until it sees a CLI prompt (either `>` or `#`).

 ```python /rest-blog-unl-client/restunl/helper.py